Paul O’Grady remembered as a ‘force for good’ by famous friends

 Paul O’Grady has been remembered as a “force for good” by his famous friends including Carol Vorderman, Julian Clary and Michael Cashman.

-Celebrities paid tribute to the drag queen turned TV and radio star during For The Love Of Paul O’Grady on ITV1 on Sunday evening, following his death last month at the age of 67.
+Celebrities paid tribute to the drag queen turned TV and radio star during For The Love of Paul O’Grady on ITV on Sunday (9 April) evening, following his death last month at the age of 67.

+O’Grady, who started out as a social worker while performing on the London nightclub circuit as the acerbic, platinum wig-wearing Lily Savage, died “unexpectedly but peacefully” on 28 March, his partner Andre Portasio said in a statement.

-Remembering O’Grady for his activism, TV personality Vorderman, 62, said: “He was not only brilliant as an entertainer, he was a force for good.”
+Remembering O’Grady for his activism, Vorderman, 62, said: “He was not only brilliant as an entertainer, he was a force for good.”

 Former Labour Party leader Ed Miliband added: “He wasn’t just a fighter for the underdog, somebody who was willing to use his platform to speak up for people who didn’t have a platform, didn’t have a voice, but he could do it in a totally compelling way, much more compelling than any politician.”

-While 72-year-old actor, politician, and LGBT rights activist Cashman commented on a clip of O’Grady discussing Conservative politicians on TV, saying: “He goes into a rant about injustice, naming the politicians and that was bold.
+Actor, politician, and LGBT+ rights activist Cashman commented on a clip of O’Grady discussing Conservative politicians on TV, saying: “He goes into a rant about injustice, naming the politicians and that was bold.
 He could have been taken off air, but you couldn’t separate him from his principles.”

-O’Grady, who started out as a social worker while performing on the London nightclub circuit as the acerbic, platinum wig-wearing Lily Savage, died “unexpectedly but peacefully” on March 28, his partner, Andre Portasio, said in a statement.

 Throughout his career, O’Grady worked extensively to support south London animal rescue centre Battersea Dogs & Cats Home – both on and off screen – and was well-known for his love of animals.

-Elsewhere in the special programme, actress Linda Thorson told viewers of O’Grady’s unique experiences with the late Queen Elizabeth II.
+Elsewhere in the special programme, actor Linda Thorson told viewers of O’Grady’s unique experiences with the late Queen Elizabeth II.

-“I know the Queen was very, very at ease with him,” said the 75-year-old.

 Cashman added: “The Queen loved him.
 And of course, all they did was talk about animals and farming, and she loved his sense of humour.”

-Chat show host Jonathan Ross, actress Sally Lindsay and TV presenter Gaby Roslin also appeared to share their memories of O’Grady during the programme.
+Chat show host Jonathan Ross, actor Sally Lindsay and TV presenter Gaby Roslin also appeared to share their memories of O’Grady during the programme.

-Roslin, 58, who found fame co-presenting The Big Breakfast, on which O’Grady’s drag persona Lily Savage also starred, commented: “There’s no-one that’s ever going to be like Paul, and Lily, ever ever ever.”
+Roslin, 58, who found fame co-presenting The Big Breakfast alongside O’Grady as his drag persona Lily Savage, commented: “There’s no-one that’s ever going to be like Paul, and Lily, ever ever ever.”

 Following clips of O’Grady interviewing the likes of Lady Gaga, Simon Cowell and Cilla Black, Coronation Street star Lindsay, 49, said: “He was never like a people pleaser, he didn’t give a monkeys who you were, everyone was treated the same.
 Everyone.”